-We design, and then we build.
+We design, then we build.
 Echoing the sorts of procedural clean room methodologies employed by satellite industry powerhouses, our students painstakingly develop and execute detailed plans of action for the manufacture, assembly, and testing of our projects.

 We don’t build projects just for the experience of design and manufacturing; we also operate them.
 From the ground, we can download scientific data, upload software patches and position data, and issue operational commands to our active satellite missions.
 Our other project teams similarly operate their systems to achieve their objectives, gaining hands-on experience in the process.